-Up to \$1,000 annual maximum benefit applies to both in and out-of-network services received for non-Medicare covered dental services.
-If you choose to see an out-of-network dental provider, your share of the cost may be higher.
-If you receive services from a Dentist that has affirmatively opted not to participate with Medicare, Delta Dental will be unable to make any payments to either you or your Dentist and you will be responsible for all costs.
-Prior to receiving services from your Dentist, you should confirm whether or not your Dentist has affirmatively opted out of Medicare participation.
+Up to \$1,000 annual maximum benefit applies to both in and out-ofnetwork services received for non-Medicare covered dental services.
+If you choose to see an out-of-network dental provider, your share of the cost may be higher. \

+To view the certificate of coverage for the dental optional supplemental benefit, visit https://networkhealth.com/medicare/plan-materials or contact the member experience team.
 Please contact our member experience team (phone numbers located in the back of this booklet) with any questions.

+Monthly Premium: \$39

-Monthly Premium: \$38 Annual Maximum: \$1,000
+Annual Maximum: \$1,000

-Comprehensive Deductible:
+Comprehensive Deductible: \$100